Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 - `update(diff)`: **optional**.
 This function is called every game tick.
 Use it for any passive resource production or time-based things. `diff` is the time since the last tick.

-- `autoUpgrade`: **optional**, a boolean value, if true, the game will attempt to buy this layer's upgrades every tick.
+- `autoUpgrade`: **optional**.
+A boolean value.
+If true, the game will attempt to buy this layer's upgrades every tick.
 Defaults to false.

 - `automate()`: **optional**.
 This function is called every game tick, after production.
 Use it to activate automation things that aren't otherwise supported.